junxit/us-congress-bills-115/metadata.md

 - 2017-05-04 — Pursuant to H.Res.
 308, further amendments printed in House Report 115-109 are considered as adopted. (consideration: CR H4149-4170)
 - 2017-05-04 — Pursuant to clause 1(c) of rule 19, the House resumed with further consideration of H.R.
 1628.
 - 2017-05-04 — The previous question was ordered pursuant to the rule.
+- 2017-06-07 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2017-06-08 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 120.